 Enterostomal therapists work in hospitals, or local health care agencies that provide visiting nurse services.
 If this kind of service is not available in your community, you may go to a home health care supply outlet or pharmacy where they may have people on staff who can help you.

 If you have one ostomy, you are eligible to receive $787.50 per year.

-Residents of Registered Long Term Care Homes are eligible to receive $1050 per ostomy.
+Residents of long-term care homes are eligible to receive $1,050 annually per ostomy.